 - Codes - Zoning, site plan, building plan

 - Public Works - Sidewalks, curbs, and ramps

 - Water Services - Water and sewer availability; cross-connections

 - SP, PUD or UDO zoning - Site plan review by Planning Commission

-- Over 10K sq ft of site disturbance - Grading permit from Water Services
+- Over 10,000 square feet of site disturbance - Grading permit from Water Services

 - Site in 100-year floodplain - Floodplain review by Water Services

 - Site in Historic Overlay District - Review by Historical Commission

 - Site in MDHA Redevelopment District - Review by MDHA